 Response: Partly accepted.
 The risk policy fund should not be taxed at a tax rate of 0 per cent.
-However, a further amendment to the deduction rules applicable to risk policy funds will be proposed in order to address the concern raised.
+However, a further amendment to the deduction and loss limitation rules applicable to risk policy funds will be proposed in order to address the concern raised.